-- 1. This Network Code defines the minimum Operational Planning and Scheduling requirements for ensuring coherent and coordinated operational planning processes of the Synchronous Areas applicable to all Significant Grid Users, all Transmission System Operators and all Distribution System Operators. - 2.
-This Network Code aims at: - a) determining common time horizons, methodologies and principles allowing to carry out coordinated Operational Security Analysis and Adequacy analysis to maintain Operational Security and support the efficient functioning of the European internal electricity market; and - b) determining conditions to coordinate Availability Plans, allowing works required by Relevant Assets. - 3.
-For the purpose of this Network Code, Existing Power Generating Modules shall be classified as type A, B, C and D according to the criteria defined in Article 3(6) of [NC RfG] for New Power Generating Modules.
-For the purpose of this Network Code, Existing Demand Facilities shall be classified according to the criteria defined in Article 5 and Article 8 of [NC DCC].
-The Significant Grid Users within the scope of this Network Code are: - a) Existing and New Power Generating Modules of type B, C and D according to the criteria defined in Article 3(6) of [NC RfG]; - Existing and New Demand Facilities with the Connection Point directly to the Transmission System according to the criteria defined in Article 5 and Article 8 of [NC DCC] and all Existing and New Closed Distribution Networks with the Connection Point directly to the Transmission System; - c) Significant Demand Facilities and Closed Distribution Networks, or their Aggregators according to the [NC DCC], providing Demand Side Response directly to the TSO; - d) Redispatching Aggregators and Providers of Active Power Reserve according to the [NC LFCR]. - 4.
-The provisions of the NC are without prejudice to the relevant provisions for human and nuclear safety. - 5.
-No action in fulfilment of this Network Code shall hinder the implementation of new applications. - 6.
-The technical and other requirements set in this Network Code shall mean standards and measures used when applying good industry practice.
+- 5. For the purpose of this Network Code, Existing Power Generating Modules shall be classified as type A, B, C and D according to the criteria defined in Article 3(6) of [NC RfG] for New Power Generating Modules.
+For the purpose of this Network Code, Existing Demand Facilities shall be classified according to the criteria defined in Article 5 and Article 8 of [NC DC].
+The Significant Grid Users within the scope of this Network Code are: - a) Existing and New Power Generating Modules of type B, C and D according to the criteria defined in Article 3(6) of [NC RfG]; - b) Existing and New Transmission Connected Demand Facilities according to the criteria defined in Article 5 and Article 8 of [NC DC] and all Existing and New Transmission Connected Closed Distribution Networks; - c) Significant Demand Facilities, Closed Distribution Networks and Aggregators according to the [NC DC], in case that they provide Demand Side Response directly to the TSO; - d) Redispatching Aggregators and Providers of Active Power Reserve according to the [NC LFCR]. - 6.
+In the implementation of the technical and other requirements set in this Network Code, each TSO shall comply with good industry practice.